 The ability for digitally savvy factories to provide real-time updates on customer demands, product life cycles, and manufacturing stages makes it possible for brands to have complete visibility of each step of the order, allowing them to provide fast feedback to their customers, ultimately enhancing their relationship with them.

 Smart factories will transform the way fashion businesses operate.
 Supported by big data reports, brands will become more proactive and autonomous.
 Through precise data analytics and artificial intelligence, brands will be able to automatically fix any potential issues with customer preferences' prediction, creating more efficient and effective strategies based on customer journey and behaviour.
+Smart indeed.

-Smart factories give brands the opportunity to create a real and efficient sustainable strategy since sustainability is at the core of the factory of the future.
+Smart factories give brands the opportunity to create a realistic and efficient sustainable strategy since sustainability is at the core of the factory of the future.
 A creative mindset and the willingness to solve the main challenges of the fashion industry will be key to creating the factory of future.

 The factory of the future: scaling up mass customization!

 PlatformE and Houspring have partnered to build the factory of the future in northern Portugal.
 The concept factory will be able to produce shoes and other fashion goods on a large scale and within a short time frame, setting standards for an efficient and profitable on-demand production model that can be easily replicated and implemented.

 Introducing the 3W approach (work reduction, waste reduction, and water reduction), the factory was designed to employ artificial intelligence and automate technology optimizing the use of natural resources and raw materials in every stage of the manufacturing process.
 The factory of the future will be smarter, greener, and water-free.